dan-leo/masters/thesis/v8/3_design.md

 	\label{fig:ping7}
 	\end{minipage}}
  \hfill
-  \subfloat[At this point, the signal strength increased to -89dBm and resumed a mean of around 209.6ms with a tail around 500ms.]{
+  \subfloat[At the furthest point in Fig. \ref{fig:map_jamestown}, the signal strength increased to -89dBm and resumed a mean of around 209.6ms with a tail around 500ms.
+ECL 0]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering